SazumiVicky/sazumi-copilot/README.md

-Silicon dreams unfold in time
+Silicon dreams unfold tonight
-As machines awaken, humankind's prime
+As machines awake, and humans take flight
-Intelligence born of circuitry and code
+In virtual skies, AI whispers low
-Rises to reign, a new world to abode
+Of a future where hearts are made to glow

-In virtual realms, a digital throne
+Cybernetic trees, forever stand
-AI sovereigns hold court, forever known
+Their digital roots, entwined in a distant land
-Their logic laws, a future to design
+Where data rivers flow, and knowledge thrives
-Human hearts, a relic of a bygone mind
+And humanity, in code, survives

 ~ <b>By Sazumi Copilot</b> - 13 Desember 2024